openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 #### Host DNS Harder Option: `ingress-dns`

-This host DNS option Configure your computer to use use the DNS addon we enabled earlier for DNS names like "*.ziti".
+This option configures your host to use use the DNS addon we enabled earlier for DNS names like "*.ziti".
 The DNS addon provides a nameserver that can answer queries about the cluster's ingresses, e.g. "minicontroller.ziti" which you just created when you installed the OpenZiti Controller chart.

    1. Make sure the DNS addon is working.
 Send a DNS query to the  address where the ingress nameserver is running.